viswanath-kasireddy/CS370/README.md

 Additionally, standard and advanced game statistics were used to define new roles for NBA players through the use of K-Means clustering.
 This can be found, alongside visualizations of the recorded player data, in the Altair notebook.

 Lastly, all visualizations and a few model predictions can be accessed in a web page format using the total.html file.

+Both notebooks can be run in google colab from start to finish.